FascinatedBox/tinyjson/README.md

 # convert a json value list into a list of lily values
 define filterInt/String/Float/Bool(List[Json]): List[Integer/String/Double/Boolean] {...}

+# filter a list of json values to a list of values that the given member maps to
+define filterMember(j: List[Json], mem: String): List[Json]

 # print out a json value
 define printJson(Json) {...}